duartecaldascardoso/Coding.com/SpringBootApplication/README.md

 Thematic puzzles
 News about programming

-Example of a programming puzzle: What will be the output of the following function
+Example of a programming puzzle:What will be the output of the following function

 checkRating(1);
 void checkRating(int number){